FS75/ICT2103-mikeoxlong/dataset/sql_statement_final/README.txt

 Pre-requisite
 1. Do ensure you have already set up SQL on your PC
-2. Create a new schema called "bus_directory"
+2. Create a new schema
 3. Ensure that you are on the schema you have just created

 To install/set up the Database, you may choose to run